 I am a PhD candidate in the Department of Political Science at George Washington University.
+As of Fall 2024, I will be Assistant Professor at the University of Toronto's Munk School of Global Affairs & Public Policy.
 My research explores the macro-structures underlying contemporary and historical world politics.

 Contact me at email@example.com OR firstname.lastname@example.org